paulofranklins2/car-dealership-app/readme.md

 A simple, console-based Java application that allows car dealership staff to manage vehicle inventory.
 Users can search, add, and remove vehicles, all while persisting data in a pipe-delimited file format.

+Now refactored with a cleaner architecture:
+Add and remove operations are handled via a dedicated service layer for better separation of concerns.

 ## ✨ Features

 - 🔍 Search vehicles by price range, make/model, year, color, mileage, or type
 - 📋 List all available vehicles
-- ➕ Add a vehicle to the inventory
+- ➕ Add a vehicle to the inventory via `addVehicle(Vehicle)` method in the service
-- ❌ Remove a vehicle from the inventory
+- ❌ Remove a vehicle using VIN via `removeVehicle(String)` method in the service
 - 💾 Inventory data is stored and updated in a pipe-delimited `.txt` file
+- 🧩 Clean architecture: logic extracted to service layer for maintainability and scalability
+- 💼 Process sales or lease contracts directly from the UI menu

 ## ⚙️ How It Works

 1. On launch, the app loads dealership info and inventory from a text file.
 2. A user-friendly menu provides search and update options.
+3. Business logic for adding/removing vehicles is handled in the service layer.
-3. All changes (add/remove) are saved back to the file immediately.
+4. All changes are immediately persisted to the file.

 ```text
 > Example inventory format:
 VIN|Year|Make|Model|Type|Color|Odometer|Price
 ```

 ## 📋 Menu Options

 ```text